Table of contentsClick link to navigate to the desired location

 1. The effect of gradual changes

-If something changes dramatically, we react.
-If negative changes come gradually, such as increased control at work, abusive partner behavior or authoritarian tendencies in power – the person adapts, thinking that «is not so bad yet».
+If something changes suddenly, we react.
+However, if negative changes come gradually, such as increased control at work, abusive behavior from a partner, or authoritarian trends in power – a person adapts, thinking that “it’s not that bad yet.”

 2. Fear of the unknown

-Staying in familiar conditions, even if they are unpleasant, seems less scary than risking obscurity.
+Staying in familiar conditions, even if they are unpleasant, seems less frightening than risking the unknown.
 This explains why people endure injustice for years or remain in destructive relationships.

 3. Rationalization

-People find excuses: «it is not always like that», «there are problems in all jobs», «is temporary difficulty».
-Rationalization helps not to recognize the problem that delays the moment of exiting toxic circumstances.
+People find excuses: “he’s not always like this,” “there are problems in every job,” “these are temporary difficulties.”
+Rationalization helps avoid acknowledging the problem, delaying the moment of leaving toxic circumstances.

 4. Loss of sensitivity

-If you are humiliated or treated unfairly every day, it starts to seem normal over time.
-A person loses the ability to distinguish, which is unacceptable, and does not see how much the situation has worsened.
+If you are humiliated or treated unfairly every day, over time it starts to seem normal.
+A person loses the ability to distinguish what is unacceptable and does not see how much the situation has worsened.

 🔹 Notice gradual changes.
-Analyze the situation in retrospect: has it changed over the past year?
-Would what seems normal now seem terrible before?
+Analyze the situation retrospectively: has it changed over the past year?
+Does what seems normal now seem horrifying before?

-🔹 Listen to outside opinion.
-An external view can help you see what you ignore.
-Friends or a psychologist may point to a problem that you don't notice.
+🔹 Listen to outside opinions.
+An external perspective can help see what you are ignoring.
+Friends or a psychologist can point out a problem that you do not notice.

-🔹 Recognize alarm signals.
-If you often feel tired, stressed, anxious or irritated, these may be signs that the situation is hurting you.
+🔹 Recognize warning signs.
+If you often feel tired, stressed, anxious, or irritated, these may be signs that the situation is harming you.

-🔹 Do not be afraid of changes.
-Getting out of your comfort zone is difficult, but often necessary to maintain psychological and physical health.
+🔹 Don’t be afraid of change.
+Stepping out of your comfort zone is difficult but often necessary to maintain psychological and physical health.

-«Boiled frog syndrome» – is about people who get used to bad things because they don't notice how small changes turn into disaster.
-But unlike a frog, we can make choices and make a difference.
-The main thing is to recognize the danger in time and not wait for the water to boil.
+The “boiled frog syndrome” is about people who get used to bad situations because they do not notice how small changes accumulate into a catastrophe.
+But unlike frogs, we can make choices and change the situation.
+The key is to recognize the danger in time and not wait until the water boils.

 This post doesn't have any additions from the author yet.